MartinKratochvilProgramy/go-kv-store/article.md

     main()
 ```

-Here's the result: on my machine (personal laptop with Intel i7, the process consumed around 700MB of RAM) total execution time was 3.964s, which means 0.496ms per request.
+Here's the result: on my machine (personal laptop with Intel i7, the process consumed around 700MB of RAM) total execution time was 58.283s, which means 0.296ms per request.
 We are well under the 1ms limit, considering the amount of work it took, that's pretty good!

 ## Conclusion

 In this article we implemented a simple key-value store in Go.
-It turns out that Go is a great choice if we want to write performant applications relatively easily.
+It turns out that Go is a great choice if we want to write performant and relatively low-level code easily.
+Our implemented key value store can handle thousands of requests while keeping the response time unde 1ms.

+Of course this project cannot fully replace existing solutions such as Redis, this has been mainly an excercise to implement such solution and the corresponding data structures.

+You can find the complete code on my [GitHub](https://github.com/MartinKratochvilProgramy/go-kv-store).